-Verb Semantics Is sa (non- modifyir Idomnotont Can have a body GET Returns a representation of a resource • Yes Should not PUT Replaces (fully overwrites) a resource with a provided entity i No Yes Yes DELETE Deletes a resource No Yes Should not
+Verb Semantics Is (non- modify safe ing) Is idempotent Can have a body GET Returns a representation of a resource a 1 Yes Yes Should not PUT Replaces (fully overwrites) a resource with a provided entity a n No Yes Yes DELETE Deletes resource a No Yes Should not

-Verb Semantics safe ing) Is idempotent Can have a body POST Processes a provided entity according to its internal semantics No Yes РАТСН Modifies (partially overwrites) a resource with a provided entity No No Yes
+Verb Semantics Is safe (non- modifying) Is idempotent Can have a body POST Processes a provided entity according to its internal semantics No No Yes PATCH Modifies (partially overwrites) a resource with a provided entity No No Yes

 The most important property of modifying idempotent verbs is that the URL serves as an idempotency key for the request.
 The PUT /url operation fully overwrites a resource, so repeating the request won't change the resource.
 Conversely, retrying a DELETE /url request must leave the system in the same state where the /url resource is deleted.
 Regarding the GET /url method, it must semantically return the representation of the same target resource /url.
 If it exists, its implementation must be consistent with prior PUT / DELETE operations.
 If the resource was overwritten via PUT /url, a subsequent GET /url call must return a representation that matches the entity enclosed in the PUT /url request.
 In the case of JSON-over-HTTP APIs, this simply means that GET /url returns the same data as what was passed in the preceding PUT /url, possibly normalized and equipped with default values.
 On the other hand, a DELETE /url call must remove the resource, resulting in subsequent GET /url requests returning a 404 or 410 error.

 The idempotency and symmetry of the GET / PUT / DELETE methods imply that neither GET nor DELETE can have a body as no reasonable meaning could be associated with it.
 However, most web server software allows these methods to have bodies and transmits them further to the endpoint handler, likely because many software engineers are unaware of the semantics of the verbs (although we strongly discourage relying on this behavior).